vimayala/Escape-from-Grandmas-House/PlanTracker.md

         - [ ] Split into screens (?)

 ## Play.js
+    - [ ] * Indicate jump available
+        - Tint or particles?
     - [ ] Points
         - [ ] Sound effect (?)
     - [ ] Heart and Skull Particles or Anim (or both)

-    - [ ] Either:
-        - Get on other side:
-            - super space
-            - or space to dash past
     - [ ] Change grandma velocity as points increase

 ## Street.js
     - [ ] If player hasn't hit obstacle for 30 seconds, add to score else restart timer
+        - Redoing concept, add points when colliding with rewards

 ## GameOver.js
     - [ ] End Screen + Anims (maybe with tweens?)